-The basic curriculum spans no less than 20 months, enabling the faculty to cover, in considerable depth, virtually all topics important to hematology and oncology.
+Education is a top priority for the fellowship.
+There is a core curriculum for fellows which spans 24 months, enabling the faculty to cover, in considerable depth, virtually all topics important to hematology and oncology.

-During the summer months, a ‘What You Need to Know" series is given, reviewing critical clinical issues in Hematology and Oncology.
-These lectures are repeated annually and updated, both for topics and content, based on feedback from the Fellows.
+During the summer months, a "What You Need to Know" series is given, reviewing critical clinical issues in Hematology and Oncology for new fellows.